Posted by Team Jigsaw on January 27, 2015

 Sugar alcohols may have a laxative effect.
 Moderate amounts of sugar alcohols generally don't cause stomach problems for most people.
 Stomach upset is usually due to an over-consumption of sugar alcohols, rather than the actual consumption of sugar alcohols.
 Plus, if your digestive tract is sluggish due to candida, a lack of hydrochloric acid in the stomach, or a lack of digestive enzymes, the indigestible portion of sugar alcohols may tend to linger in the digestive tract for a longer period of time.
 Also, in order to reduce stomach upset, it's important to take care of your digestive tract by regularly taking probiotics and digestive enzymes, to ensure that your digestive system is always performing at its best.

 Watch out for artificial sweeteners.
 Gram for gram, it takes more sugar alcohols to provide the same level of sweetness as refined sugar.
 In order to keep calories down and sweetness high, food manufacturers may use sugar alcohols in combination with artificial sweeteners like aspartame.
 If you're sensitive to artificial sweeteners, read the food labels of all products that claim to be sugar-free to make sure that you're not unknowingly getting this double combination.

 Not all sugar alcohols are the same.
 Jigsaw Health uses xylitol (a preferred sweetener over maltitol) because it has a much lower glycemic index and a more significant impact on reducing bacteria.
 Studies have shown that xylitol has the ability to attract bacteria and then starve them (xylitol cannot be utilized by bacteria).
-The FDA has approved xylitol as an ingredient that “does not promote tooth decay.”
-Xylitol has been shown to reduce dental plaque.
+The FDA has approved xylitol as an ingredient that does not promote tooth decay.